jo-hoe/google-sheets/README.md

 ### Incomplete Lines

-You google sheet may include non complete lines.
+Your google sheet may include non complete lines.

 |Title A|Title B|
 |-------|-------|